mhorpheus/test/DFIR-Hotline.md

 | NA | ?? |

 One of the aims of the hotline call is to get basic understanding of the incident client is dealing with.
 It is hard to define strict list of questions which should be answered by a caller, especially if this person is non technical.
 On-call person should use common sense and experience to gather necessary data.
 Some example questions which can be asked are:
-- How incident was detected?
+- How incident was detected/discovered?
 - What is the scope of incident, eg. number and type of systems affected?
 - What is the business impact of this incident?
 - Who owns and manages system within the scope of incident?

 In most cases, the initial hotline call itself is not the appropriate venue for making recommendations about a service offering that aligns with what the client needs.
 Often the person calling the hotline is not a technical resource and doesn't have all of the information required to make that decision.
 It is highly recommended to schedule a Triage/Scoping call with the client and their technical team following the initial hotline call.
 For more information visit the [Triage and Scoping Procedures](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Triage-Scoping) page.

 No case related information should be divulged to a caller just based upon the name the he/she claims.
 This is to prevent impersonation of clients by third parties such as journalists.
-Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity. <!--- we need to also confirm if the caller is authorized to declare incidents, if not they should have the authorized incident declarer email us ? --->
+Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity.

 The aim of the hotline and on-call team is to support IBM clients in emergency situation.
 Consultant speaking with a Client should use own common sense and experience to judge whether discussed case is indeed emergency.
 Example of non-emergency case is: malware analysis request for an incident which was already contained and remediated by a client.
 If it is not an emergency, then on-call person should gently push back such request and recommend Client to reach out to his IRIS Account Manager - case will be handled within regular business hours.
 In such a case, on-call person is still obliged to:
 - create and fill in a Resilient ticket marked with `Hotline` tag **(TO BE CLARIFIED)**,
 - notify Account Manager of this client that such request was submitted to the hotline and pushed back,
 - provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Call
-The `#iris-hotline-ic` Slack channel is for communicating with the broader team about hotline calls that are currently active and in progress.
+The `iris-hotline-ic` Slack channel is for communicating with the broader team about hotline calls that are currently active and in progress.
 It is recommended to have notifications turned on for this Slack channel as important information about active Hotline & Triage calls are often posted here.
-The `#iris-hotline-ic` Slack channel is also a place where IRIS members who are participating in Hotline Triage call can post questions for the member of the IRIS team who is running call.
+The `iris-hotline-ic` Slack channel is also a place where IRIS members who are participating in Hotline Triage call can post questions for the member of the IRIS team who is running call.

 It is expected that initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the IRIS Incident Response team, or should the caller be re-directed.
 For cases potentially within a scope of IBM CSIRT, see guidelines [below](#csirt).
 Should the call be a legitimate concern, even if the client is calling from outside of the responder’s responsible Geography, it is critical to ensure the engagement initiation process is commenced .

-One of the main reasons behind Follow the Sun for Incident Intake is to ensure healthy work-private life balance.
+One of the main reasons behind [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake) is to ensure healthy work-private life balance.
 For this reason, if current on-call person determines that the incident must be handed over to another Geography, waking up another team should only happen if this is necessary.
 Guidelines on determination who should own an incident are addressed in section [Determining Geography Owning the Incident](#Determining-Geography-Owning-the-Incident).
 Currently the on-call person is obliged to provide any kind of IR support to a client, until the Geography which should take over the incident becomes available.
 The cross geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) Even in GDPR constraint cases, the on-call person can provide significant support to a client without accessing data he may not be allowed to (eg. NA person on-call who received a call from EU client).
 Such activities can include, but are not limited to:
 - issue recommendations on containment
 - discuss what evidence should be collected
 - provide evidence collection manuals